-To date, the Company has not recorded any revenues from operations nor has the Company commenced commercial production at the Wynyard Carnallite Project.
+To date, the Company has not recorded any revenues from operations nor has the Company commenced commercial production at the Wynyard Potash Project or the Proteos Nitrogen Project.
 The Company does not expect to generate revenues from operations in the foreseeable future.
-The Company expects to continue to incur losses until such time as Wynyard Carnallite Project enters into commercial production and generates sufficient revenues to fund its continuing operations.
-The exploration and development of the Karnalyte Property will require the commitment of substantial resources to conduct time-consuming development programs.
+The Company expects to continue to incur losses until such time as Wynyard Potash Project or the Proteos Nitrogen Project enter into commercial production and generate sufficient revenues to fund its continuing operations.
+The exploration and development of the Karnalyte Property and a property for the Proteos Nitrogen Project will require the commitment of substantial resources to conduct time-consuming development programs.
 There can be no assurance that the Company will generate any revenues or achieve profitability.
 The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the results of consultants' analysis and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners and other factors, many of which are beyond the Company's control.